+Royal Attention

-Royal Attention These two UK projects were officially opened by The Princess Royal and The Prince of Wales, respectively.
+These two UK projects were officially opened by The Princess Royal and The Prince of Wales, respectively.

 Diana, The Princess of Wales was called upon to open a stand alone, state-of-the-art prestigious laboratory at Morpeth in Durham, under a complete design and construction service commission.

-These landmark projects enabled The Austin Company to
+Our experience in these landmark projects recognise

+Alliances

-Alliances recognise the need for qualified technical expertise in the design and construction of controlled environments.
-This led to an association with ICI, Zeneca, AstraZeneca and Syngenta which has lasted for over 25 years and resulted in the design and construction of over 50,000m2 of production and laboratory space during this period.
+the need for qualified technical and management expertise in the design and construction of complex facilities plus developing a trusting relationship with our continuing customers and suppliers and the ability to work with all in a respectful manner.

+This led to long term associations with clients such as ICI, Zeneca, AstraZeneca, and Syngenta resulting in over 50,000m2. of high tech. production and laboratory space.

+Technical Facilities

-Technical Facilities Additional work followed on a regular basis for prestigious companies such as Fisons, Glaxo, SmithKline, Pfizer, 3M, CAMR, Organon Laboratories, Schering Plough, Nestlé, Cadbury-Kraft, Novatis Pharmaceuticals, Procter & Gamble, Rank Film Laboratories, Macfarlan Smith, Imperial College London and the Medical Research Council.
+Additional work followed on a regular basis for prestigious companies such as Fisons, Glaxo, SmithKline, Pfizer, 3M, CAMR, Organon Laboratories, Schering Plough, Nestlé, Cadbury-Kraft, Novatis Pharmaceuticals, Procter & Gamble, Rank Film Laboratories, Macfarlan Smith, Imperial College London and the Medical Research Council.

+Royalty Returns

-Royalty Returns Austin's services also extended to the food industry - particularly British Bakels Ltd. and Rank Hovis McDougall.
+Austin's services also extended to the food industry - particularly British Bakels Ltd. and Rank Hovis McDougall.

 Austin was invited to develop a new large research facility for Tripos Discovery Research Limited in Bude, Cornwall which was officially opened by HRH The Duke of York.

 The Princess Royal returned to an Austin facility by opening

+Changing Markets

-Changing Markets Syngenta's Physical Science & Biology Compression project at Jealott's Hill; a 15 month refurbishment and new build programme completed by Austin At the turn of the millennium the pharmaceutical industry changed its focus with more investment directed abroad and increasing collaboration with universities for research and biotech companies.
+Syngenta's Physical Science & Biology Compression project at Jealott's Hill; a 15 month refurbishment and new build programme completed by Austin.

+At the turn of the millennium the pharmaceutical industry changed its focus with more investment directed abroad and increasing collaboration with universities for research and biotech companies.

+Flexible Services

-Flexible Services Resulting in a refocus of Austin sales and marketing, this change was evidenced by projects undertaken for universities in Durham, York and Exeter and a complete pharmaceutical plant for Balkanpharma (Actavis) in Bulgaria.
+Resulting in a refocus of Austin sales and marketing, this change was evidenced by projects undertaken for universities in Durham, York and Exeter and a complete pharmaceutical plant for Balkanpharma (Actavis) in Bulgaria.

 The UK company underwent a management buyout in 2006 and undertook a review of the business strategy.
-Though the basic strategy was deemed sound, the changing 2000

-Complex Facilities business climate required a broader reach into other market segments.
+Though the basic strategy was deemed sound, the changing business climate required a broader reach into other market segments.

+Complex Facilities

 It was also felt appropriate to offer bespoke design or construction services, resulting in successful work for Merck Sharp & Dohme, Cancer Research UK, Institute for Animal Health, Imperial College London, Institute of Cancer Research and Lonza amongst others.